Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 How? - `getCurrentLocation(map, home);` has 2 parameters, the Google Map Object `map`, and a location `home` (`let home = { lat: 53.274346, lng: -6.348835 };`).
 First a check is performed to see whether the browser supports Geo-Location, if not the mpa is centred on `home`.
 If Geo-Location is supported, then the browser requests the User's permission to use the current location.
 If accepted, the map is centred on the current location, and if not it's centred on the default which is `home`.

 [Production Code: maps.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/maps.js)

+Geo-Location request via the browser to centre the Google Map at the User's current location.

 `getCurrentLocation(map, home);`